SEO Beginner Updated 2026-03-22

 What is Image SEO?

-Image SEO is the practice of optimizing images on a website — through descriptive file names, alt text, compression, and proper formatting — so they rank in Google Images and improve overall page performance.
+Image SEO is the practice of optimizing images on a website.
+Through descriptive file names, alt text, compression, and proper formatting.
+So they rank.

 What is Image SEO?